fransr/bountyplz/README.md

 ### description

 This is a project created by [Frans Rosén](https://twitter.com/fransrosen).
 The idea is to be able to submit a report without any interaction.
 It's taking advantage of all features the existing site has, such as attachments, inline images, assets, weaknesses and severity.
-On some weaknesses HackerOne asks additional questions, these are also supported.

 bountyplz currently only supports submitting to HackerOne.